ganapativs/react-delightful-scroller/README.md

 - Tiny library(Around **7kb gzip**)
 - Many more

+> Note: Even though the library itself doesn't add much of a performance overhead, the rendering performance of items can drastically degrade page performance and user experience.

 ## Component props

 | Property | Type | Required? | Description |